YutaGoto/JumpKing-Expansion-Blocks/README.md

 `#ff6f00` `RGB(255, 111, 0)`

-You are able to enter from any side. flow up.
+You are able to enter from the bottom. flow up.

 - It is solid.
 - You can't walk in it.
 You can walk on it.